liepa-project/cmusphinx_liepa_server/README.md

 # cmusphinx_liepa_server
-Automated recognition server based on cmu sphinx and liepa models
+Automated recognition server based on cmu sphinx and liepa models.
+This demonstrate how can be exernalized recogntion from single board computers(or other underpower programable devices) to local network or internet dedicate resouces.

+#How it works

+This servier implemntation uses plain sockets to accept stream of raw audio data.
+The steam is processed by CMU pocketsphinx with Liepa project acoustic models.
+Oversimplified version of grammar is defined [https://github.com/liepa-project/cmusphinx_liepa_server/blob/main/model/LiepaASRResources/tikrinimo.gram] and dictionary [https://github.com/liepa-project/cmusphinx_liepa_server/blob/main/model/LiepaASRResources/tikrinimo.dict]

+In order to create your own dictionary go to [https://github.com/liepa-project/liepa_automatinis_fonemizavimas].
+How to work with gramar read in documentation[https://www.w3.org/TR/2000/NOTE-jsgf-20000605/] or here [https://cmusphinx.github.io/wiki/tutoriallm/]

 # Build